kneehit/Customer_Segmentation/docs/index.md

 Partitioning around Medoids(PAM)
 =============================

 Now lets use cluster the dataset by including categorical variable too.
-For this we will convert the train dataset into Gower Dissimilarity Matrix which consists the measure of dissimilarity between data points.
-Also since the product categories are skewed we will log transform them.
+For this we will convert the train dataset into Gower Dissimilarity Matrix which consists the measure of dissimilarity between data points. <br /> Also since the product categories are skewed we will log transform them.

 ``` r
 GowerDistance <- daisy(train,metric = "Gower",type = list(logratio = 3:8))